zuozhenggh/learning-library/developer-library/apex/common/1-sign-up-apex/1-sign-up-apex.md

         ![](images/get-started-email.png " ")

-    - Alternatively, you can log into your Oracle Cloud account by accessing the following URL from your browser:
+    - Alternatively, you can login to your Oracle Cloud account by accessing the following URL from your browser:
     [https://cloud.oracle.com](https://cloud.oracle.com)

         Enter your **Cloud Account Name** in the input field and click the **Next** button.